dwjohnston/ultimate-react-package-template/README.md

     - Change the copyright name
 - Log in to Netlify, create new project and add your repository
 - In Github, set NETLIFY_SITE_ID as a repository variable, and NETLIFY_TOKEN as a repository secret.
-- Create an NPM token and add it as the NPM_TOKEN repository secret
+- In Github, set the NPM_TOKEN repository secret
 - Install the [changeset-bot](https://github.com/apps/changeset-bot) to your repository